The WWF is run at a local level by the following offices...

 Why does it matter?

-For people in Madagascar, climate change is not an abstract concept, but an issue of whether they can make a living or not, since most people on the island depend on their crops or fishing catch for income and subsistence.
+For Malagasy people, climate change is not an abstract concept, but an issue of whether they can make a living or not, since most people on the island depend on their crops or fishing catch for income and subsistence.

 Climate change is severly damaging the levels of biodiversity in Madagascar.
 Although the island is still considered a biodiversity hotspot in terms of its number of species of animals and plants (80% of plants and animals in Madagascar are found nowhere else on Earth), climate change is decimating these species' habitats.